 - The type of sesame oil used is extra virgin and cold pressed, not toasted.
 It is a lighter colour and milder in scent.

-- Coconut oil is a nice addition and has cooling properties.
+- Fractionated coconut oil is a nice addition and has cooling properties.

 - Apricot or almond oils are also nice additions.